rakshit0960/TicTacToe-AI/README.md

-# TicTacToe
+# TicTacToe AI
-tic tac toe using html css and js
+tic tac toe game With an AI implimented using minmax algorithm